 How to Apply

 Applicants should plan to include with their application a cover letter, a 1-2 page research proposal, and a CV, and should arrange to have two referees submit letters of recommendation.
 Candidates may also be asked for a writing sample and additional materials.
-The deadline for applications is April 9, 2018.
+The deadline for applications for AY2018-19 has passed.

 Candidates should have an excellent academic record and well-defined research objectives.
 Preference will be given to applicants whose projects have progressed beyond the conceptual stages of the research.
 Harvard University is an equal opportunity, affirmative action institution, and we strongly encourage applications from women and minority candidates.
 For more information, contact Elizabeth Steffen.